Dopetwist/Web-design-agency/README.md

 ## Overview

-A web agency app designed with great looking user-interface.
+A web agency app designed and built with great looking user-interface.

 ## Technologies: